NormalNvim/NormalNvim/README.md

 ## TODOS
 * The plugins [vim-doxygen](https://github.com/Zeioth/vim-doxygen) and [vim-typedoc](https://github.com/Zeioth/vim-typedoc) are not compatible with windows yet.
 Is it planned to re-write them on lua with windows support, but in the meantime if you are on windows, please don't use them.
-* Instead of showing every plugin in the readme, show the main ones with a description.
-That will make easier for people to understand the main features.
-We can move the details to the wiki.
-(Also this approach allow us to use images to display whichkeys for every category).